 La Costa Brava, the rocky, rugged coastline that runs along Spain’s north-eastern shore, is far better known for its lovely seaside resorts and wave-lapped beaches than for its wines.
-Yet just inland stretch the rolling vineyards of the DO Empordà-Costa Brava.
-One of Spain’s smaller Denominations of Origin, it has just under 3,000 hectares under vine and has earned a reputation in recent years for planting a wide range of local and international varieties.
+Yet, just inland stretch the rolling vineyards of the DO Empordà-Costa Brava.
+One of Spain’s smaller Denominations of Origin, it has just under 3,000 hectares under vine.
+It has earned a reputation in recent years for planting a wide range of local and international varieties.
 It is a unique and beautiful region in Spain to enjoy a food and wine gourmet tour.

 Wine has been made here since the 5th century BC when Phoenicians first colonized the coast.
 The DO has never been one of Spain’s best-known, but the exciting wines being made here in recent years aim to change that.
 Traditionally, the focus was on small, family-owned cellars specialized in sweet wines or easy-to-drink rosé wines made with local grapes like Cariñena.
 These days, it’s the young red wines that are garnering fame for their expressiveness and surprising quality.